A set of resources for the Bi-Co’s offerings in languages and cultures and multilingualism.

 Instruction in Ordinary Languages

 To make transregional connections, it helps to know two or more of the world’s ordinary or customary languages, like Sanskrit or Japanese.
 So we are fortunate that Haverford and the Tri-Co offer regular instruction in some 15 ordinary languages, both modern and classical, which are listed here.
 In addition, the Tri-Co Linguistics Department offers occasional instruction in less-commonly-taught languages, like Zapotec, Navajo, Wamesa, Kyrgyz, and others.
 All these programs offer instruction and language-learning resources to students, faculty, and staff.
+The Bi-College Program in Comparative Literature also encourages language learning and the exploration of diverse literary cultures.
 Check out the links below to learn more about these programs and how you can engage their resources.

 Centers and Resource Programs for Learning Languages and Cultures